 The Dangers of Industry Average

+Each year OSHA releases their standards for ‘industry average’ in areas such as Experience Modification Rate, Injury rates and more.
 For many companies, industry average is the end goal, thinking ‘we’re sitting among the competitors in our industry if we can achieve these numbers.’
 However, the harsh reality is, you can be OSHA compliant and still have workers being injured or killed in your facility.
 While industry average can be a fine goal, your big goal should always be zero.
 Zero workers injured.
 Zero workers losing their lives.

 So, how does this happen?